No booking fees on the app

 Birmingham New Street to Oxford train travel guide

-Travelling by train from Birmingham New Street to Oxford is efficient and offers a scenic and comfortable experience.
-With frequent departures from Birmingham New Street, you can reach Oxford in just 1h 3m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Birmingham New Street to Oxford is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Birmingham New Street, you can arrive at Oxford in just 1h 3m, making it a quick and convenient option for travelling between these two places.

 Planning and booking